anthonylangsworth/Colonisation/README.md

 # Principles

 This is a simple tool not intended for broad use.
 Therefore, not every parameter is stored in configuration or validated.
 Code is kept in a few files to keep swapping to a minimum.
+Error handling is minimal.

 # References